Vincent Baker

-Vincent Baker is the designer of the Indie role-playing game Dogs in the Vineyard (2004), one of the first indies to be notably successful, both financially and sociologically.
-This game was the story of God's Watchdogs, trying to preserve the faithful on the hostile American frontier of the 19th century, and introduced the idea of "say yes or roll".
-Baker also designed kill puppies for satan (2001), Mechaton (2006), Apocalypse World (2010), and other indie role-playing games.
+Vincent Baker is the designer of the indie role-playing game Dogs in the Vineyard (2004), one of the first indie RPGs to be both financially and sociologically successful.
+This game is about God's Watchdogs who protect the faithful from the dangers of the 19th century American frontier, and the game established the concept of "say yes or roll" as a game mechanic.

 Apocalypse World is a post-apocalyptic game co-designed with his wife, Meguey Baker, published through Lumpley Games.
 Apocalypse World won multiple awards such as the 2010 Indie RPG Award for "Game of the Year" and the 2011 Lucca Comics & Games "Best Role-Playing Game" award.
 Powered by the Apocalypse, the game design framework created by the Bakers for Apocalypse World, has made a lasting impact on role-playing game design.

 He also co-designed with his wife both Firebrands (2017), a romance TTRPG in a sci-fi setting focused on mobile frame pilots, and Under Hollow Hills (2021), an RPG about fairytales and a traveling circus.

-Jay Dragon, for Polygon, wrote that "Under Hollow Hills is a game about how we treat each other when times are good and how we treat each other when times are bad — between its gorgeous prose, fascinating imaginative characters, countless treasures, and natural flowing play style, Under Hollow Hills is the future of tabletop role-playing games, a unique and impossible treasure".
+Theory of Games

-Baker and Emily Care Boss are attributed as formulating the Lumpley Principle (a.k.a.
+Baker and Emily Care Boss formulated the Lumpley Principle (a.k.a.
 Baker-Care Principle) which states "System (including but not limited to 'the rules') is defined as the means by which the group agrees to imagined events during play."
 Further development of the Lumpley Principle described player contributions as being assigned credibility by the other players in the game.

-Lumpley Games

-Baker's publishing imprint is called Lumpley Games.
-He began using "lumpley" email addresses and URLs in kill puppies for satan (2001); he had used the name on various online systems, and it would quickly become the name of Baker's indie publishing company too.
-Baker produced 40 or 50 copies of the game and sold them all, which would give them the money for his next project; Baker says that he hasn't put a dime into Lumpley since that initial investment.
-The Cheap and Cheesy Fantasy Game (2001) was the first game by Baker that called itself "a lumpley game."
-Lumpley Games published Baker's Dogs in the Vineyard (2004).

-Personal life

-Baker lives in Greenfield, Massachusetts.
-He is the father of three children and is the husband of fellow roleplaying game designer Meguey Baker.
+Emily Care Boss discussed Baker's mechanical contributions to role-playing games in her chapter "Key Concepts in Forge Theory" in Playground Worlds: Creating and Evaluating Experiences of Role-Playing Games.
+C. Thi Nguyen further discussed Baker's contributions to improvisational systems in the chapter "Creativity and Improvisation in Games" in The Routledge Handbook of Philosophy and Improvisation in the Arts.